A painful breastfeeding experience is very stressful.

 Because nipple damage or a bacterial infection can have symptoms similar to nipple thrush, it’s important to seek help from a healthcare professional to work out what might be going on.

 You can learn more here about nipple thrush.

 #9: Ill-fitting Breast Pump Shield

 If you are using a breast pump, it’s important to use the correctly sized breast flange.
-An incorrectly sized flange can result in increased risk of nipple pain and damage.
+An incorrectly sized flange can increase the risk of sore nipples and damage.

 However, some babies might bite before they’ve attached or when they’re coming off the breast.
 This can hurt!

 Here are some tips to help stop your baby biting.